 My work is the expression of a lifelong affinity with the landscape.
 I live on the North Yorkshire coast of the UK, and this location is a constant source of inspiration to my painting.
 My interest lies not in making a literal representation of nature but rather in celebrating the physical sensory experience of land and sea.
 As a result, the semi-abstract paintings are vibrant and energetic, combining gestural marks and the use of rich evocative colour.

 Associations arise from the colours and lines – a fresh green may be reminiscent of new foliage in springtime, a round shape may recall pebbles smoothed by the waves.
 I use a gradual layering of paint to create my work, and oil sticks (oil paint in solid form) are often used to integrate drawing and painting.
 Recently drawing has been central to my work and I have used pastel, charcoal and graphite to explore mark-making.
 Influences include Abstract Expressionism (particularly Willem de Kooning), Joan Eardley, Cy Twombly and Cornish art.

 I have exhibited extensively across the UK, including with the Royal Academy of Arts, the Society of Women Artists, and the Pastel Society UK, London.
-In 2014 I was delighted to win The Arts Club Charitable Trust Award, and in 2015 I won the Haworth Prize, both in London.
-This year I am honoured to receive the Unison Colour Young Artists Award at the Pastel Society Annual Exhibition, London.
-I have work in private collections across the UK and Europe, Africa and Mexico.
+I am honoured to have won awards for my work such as The Arts Club Charitable Trust Award, the Haworth Prize, and the Unison Colour Young Artists Award, and I’m thrilled to also be an Associate Artist of Unison Colour.
+It was a huge honour in 2017 to be elected a member of the prestigious Pastel Society, London.
+My work is included in private collections worldwide.